The difference between boilers and furnaces, explained

 What about water heaters?

 Many people confuse water heaters and boilers.
 After all, the physics is fundamentally the same: both systems are using some form of energy (electricity, natural gas) to heat water inside of a tank, and then using pipes to distribute it out to other areas of your home.
-However, this is where the similiarities end.
+However, this is where the similarities end.
 For the most part, the water inside of a radiant heating system and boiler exists in a closed loop—its purpose is to transport heat energy.

 Water heaters, obviously, disperse water to the taps, faucets, and shower heads in your home.
 They are considered plumbing, while boilers are considered an HVAC system.
 If your water heater stops working, you’ll need to call a plumber.
 At Reimer, we have both HVAC techs and plumbers on our team.